 National Association for the Advancement of Colored People

-Provides advocacy information on a variety of cultural, educational, business, labor, and political issues.
+The NAACP provides advocacy information on a variety of cultural, educational, business, labor, and political issues.

 National Urban League

-One-stop career and self-development site for minorities.
+A one-stop career and self-development site for minorities.

 Investing for Success